thinker3197/WikiSearch/README.md

 4. **Wiki Search** Extension will get loaded to your Chrome toolbar.
 5. Experience a faster way to search with **Wiki Search**.

-*Contribute* :
+### Contribute :

-Pull requests are welcomed.

-1.Fork it!
+1. Fork it!
-2.Create your feature branch: git checkout -b my-new-feature 3.Commit your changes: git commit -am 'Add some feature' 4.Push to the branch: git push origin my-new-feature 5.Submit a pull request :D
+2. Create your feature branch: git checkout -b my-new-feature
+3. Commit your changes: git commit -am 'Add some feature'
+4. Push to the branch: git push origin my-new-feature
+5. Submit a pull request :D